AbrahamR7/IoT_Room_Occupancy_Estimation/README.md

 #### COLLECTION METHODOLOGY
 The data was collected for a period of 4 days in a controlled manner with the occupancy in the room varying between 0 and 3 people.
 The ground truth of the occupancy count in the room was noted manually.

+# MQTT

+MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol commonly used in IoT (Internet of Things) applications.
+It follows a publish-subscribe model, where devices publish messages to a central broker, and other devices subscribe to specific topics to receive those messages.

+In our project, you can find Python files in the MQTT_Publish directory, specifically designed for different sensors.
+These files are responsible for picking the relevant columns from our dataset and publishing the records one by one to specific topics on our local MQTT broker.
+This simulation aims to replicate the real-world scenario of sensor data publication.
+We have categorized the sensor data into six different topics based on IoT environment features: temperature (temp), light, sound, CO2, CO2 slope, and motion detection (PIR).
+By running each of these Python files, you can publish the sensor data associated with that particular sensor to the corresponding topic.
+Additionally, we have included a file named test.py in the MQTT_Subscribe directory, which allows you to subscribe to a specific topic in your MQTT broker and collect the relevant data.
+This file enables you to receive and analyze the sensor data published on the MQTT topics.
+Through this setup, we aim to accurately simulate the publication and collection of sensor data, mimicking real-world scenarios and providing an opportunity to explore the management of IoT data in an effective and practical manner.